- Stadium Name: Hill Dickinson Stadium

 - Everton 2-0 Southampton, 2025 – The final men’s match to be played at Goodison Park.

-Goodison Park is walkable from Liverpool city centre, but it’s also served by good public transport links.
+The Hill Dickinson Stadium is walkable from Liverpool city centre, taking about 45 minutes, but it’s also served by good public transport links.